Jankyboy/dev_centre_docs/getting-started/sveltejs/your-first-chart-using-sveltejs.md

 export default app
 ```
-This mounts the Svelte application to the element with the `app` ID in the `index.html` file.
+This mounts the Svelte application to the element with the `app` ID in `index.html`.

 ## Remove the Default Svelte 5 Example Component